QuackHack-McBlindy/dotfiles/README.md

 With Nix installed:<br><br>

-build auto-installer which can be flashed onto a USB drive,<br>
+Build auto-installer which can be flashed onto a USB drive,<br>

 ```
 nix build .#nixosConfigurations.auto-installer